NeoSoul01/NeoSoul01.github.io/_posts/2025-03-20-cs50-week-6-reflections.md

 So, I don't have much to say, but still I would like to again emphasize on the point that some of you reading this might think that I am some genius who solved this very quickly.
 No!
 Everyone has their own way of doing things, don't compare yourself with other's on the internet or even your friend group in a way that you get demotivated.

-And if you do end up solving some problems quicker than other's, no need to get cocky as well.
-Just stay humble, consistent and keep going.
+And if you do end up solving some problems quicker than others, no need to get cocky as well.
+Just stay humble, and consistent and keep going.
 I am rooting for all of you out there.

 **And as always Stay safe, stay secure.**